Greece is one of the places we’ve all read about and seen pictures of countless times, right?

 The flight to Thessaloniki had an overnight layover in Istanbul.

-So I take the shuttle to my hotel and, low and behold, this hotel is pretty legit.
+So, I took the shuttle to my hotel, and low and behold, this hotel was pretty legit.
 Spacious, modern, slightly leaning towards dark and ominous, but we’ll go with modern here.

-“I reeeeeeally like that hat, brother….”
+“I really like that hat, brother…”

-“What’s up, man?”
+“What’s up, man…”

 “Hey my brother!
 Is this your first time in Istanbul?
 Why aren’t you out partying?”

-“…You’re not gonna sleep tonight?”
+“You’re not gonna sleep tonight?”

 When you’re solo traveling, you can become a target for people like this.
-Keep your awareness up and you’ll be just fine.
+It’s the exact reason so many avoid traveling alone.

 I finished my beers, got back to my room, and set my alarm for 5:30 am.